vzmorgan-lab/vzmorgan_EGR314_S26.github.io/docs/03-Component-Selection/Component-Selection.md

 |---------------------|----------------------------|
 | High energy density | Requires charging circuitry|
 | Rechargeable	       | Safety considerations      |

-**Rationale:** The 18650 lithium-ion battery was selected because it provides high energy density and rechargeable operation, making it suitable for portable embedded systems such as the Subterranian Rover.

 2. LiPo Battery Pack (3.7V)